unibo-dtm-se-2425-FlappyPy/artifact/README.md

 ### Game Rules

 1. Navigate your bird through the gaps between pipes
+2. Each successful passage through pipes increases your score by 1 point
-2. Avoid hitting pipes or the ground - both trigger game over
+3. Avoid hitting pipes or the ground - both trigger game over
+4. Try to beat your personal high score!
-3. Use spacebar to jump and overcome gravity
+5. Use spacebar to jump and overcome gravity
-4. Press spacebar after game over to play again
+6. Press spacebar after game over to play again

 ## 🏗️ Project Structure